a-hakim/senangwebs-buy/README.md

 [![SenangWebs](https://raw.githubusercontent.com/a-hakim/senangwebs-buy/refs/heads/main/src/sw_banner.webp)](https://use.senangwebs.com)
 Learn more at [SenangWebs.com](https://use.senangwebs.com)

-# SenangWeb Buy (SWB)
+# SenangWebs Buy (SWB)

-SenangWeb Buy (SWB) is a lightweight JavaScript library that enables easy implementation of e-commerce functionality through HTML attributes.
+SenangWebs Buy (SWB) is a lightweight JavaScript library that enables easy implementation of e-commerce functionality through HTML attributes.
 Create a full shopping experience with WhatsApp checkout integration, product sorting, searching, and more - all with minimal setup.

 ## Features